Growth of automorphisms of virtually special groups: Growth of general automorphisms

 \section{Growth of general automorphisms}

-In this section we prove \Cref{thmintro:general_aut}, describing the top growth rate of a general automorphism of a special group $G$.
-We will prove a slightly stronger statement, \Cref{thm:tame} below, which is the main result of this section.
+In this section we prove \Cref{thmintro:general_aut}, describing the top growth rate of a general automorphism of a (virtually) special group $G$.
+In fact, we will prove a stronger, more technical statement (\Cref{thm:tame}).

-In order to state the latter, we begin by introducing an important property of automorphisms, \emph{docility}, which will play a fundamental role in the proof.
-Most of \Cref{sect:tameness} is devoted to showing that exponentially-growing automorphisms of special groups are docile, after which \Cref{thmintro:general_aut} can be deduced relatively quickly from the existence of the enhanced JSJ splitting (see \Cref{sub:concluding_tame}).
+We begin by introducing an important property of automorphisms, \emph{docility}, which plays a fundamental role in proofs.
+Most of \Cref{sect:tameness} is devoted to showing that exponentially-growing automorphisms of special groups are docile (\Cref{sub:main_step}), after which \Cref{thmintro:general_aut} can be deduced relatively quickly from the existence of the enhanced JSJ tree.
+For \emph{virtually} special groups, \Cref{thmintro:general_aut} follows by combining \Cref{thm:tame} with \Cref{lem:fi_fix} below.